Smith County, Texas: Demographics

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 In the 2010 U.S. census, Smith County had a population of 209,714, up from its 1850 population of 4,292.
 By the 2020 census, its population increased to 233,479.
 Among its population in 2010, the racial and ethnic makeup was 62.11% non-Hispanic white, 17.74% Black or African American, 0.35% American Indian or Alaska Native, 1.22% Asian alone, 0.03% Native Hawaiian or other Pacific Islander, 0.11% some other race, 3.47% multiracial, and 17.21% Hispanic or Latino of any race.
 In 2020, its racial and ethnic makeup was 57.59% non-Hispanic white, 16.28% Black or African American, 0.32% American Indian or Alaska Native, 1.77% Asian alone, 0.03% Native Hawaiian or other Pacific Islander, 0.30% some other race, 3.47% multiracial and 20.25% Hispanic or Latino of any race; 2020's census statistics reflected state and nationwide demographic trends of greater diversification within the U.S. overall.

 At the 2021 American Community Survey, Smith County had a median household income of $63,115; its mean household income was $86,661.
 Among the owner-occupied housing units of the county, the median value was $169,600, and there was a median real estate tax of $2,634.
 Owner-occupied housing units without a mortgage had a median value of $173,700 and median real estate tax of $2,203.
 Throughout the county, an estimated 12.51% of the population lived at or below the poverty line.

 Politics

-Conservative Whites in Smith County began to ally with the Republican Party in 1952, also making it one of three East Texas counties, along with Panola and Gregg, to vote for Barry Goldwater in 1964, when native son Democratic President Lyndon B. Johnson won re-election.
+Smith County is a stronghold of the Republican Party.
+In presidential elections, it has voted for the Republican candidate each time since 1952, and Democratic Party candidates have only managed 40 percent of the county's vote four times over that time, the most recent being Jimmy Carter in 1976.
+From 2000 onward, no Democrat has managed even 30 percent of the county's vote.

+Smith County was one of the first areas of Texas to break off from a Solid South voting pattern.
+The last Democrat to carry Smith County was incumbent President Harry S. Truman in 1948.
+The county's conservative white voters began splitting their tickets as early as the next election, when it swung from a 29-point win for Truman to a 17-point win for Dwight Eisenhower.
+In 1964, it rejected Democratic President and Texas native Lyndon B. Johnson in favor of Barry Goldwater, albeit by fewer than 500 votes.
+It was one of three East Texas counties, along with Panola and Gregg, to vote for Goldwater.
 At that time, most Blacks and Latinos in the county were still disenfranchised due to the state's discriminatory use of certain barriers.
-The last Democrat to carry Smith County was incumbent President Harry S. Truman in 1948.
-No Democrat has gained 30% of the county's vote in the past six elections.
-The last Democrat to gain more than 40% was Jimmy Carter from Georgia in 1976.

 Smith County is represented in the Texas House of Representatives by Matt Schaefer (R) of Tyler and the Texas Senate by Senator Bryan Hughes (R).
 Its U.S. Representative is Nathaniel Moran (R).